labilezhu/istio-insider-en/docs/source/troubleshooting/istio-troubleshooting/sidecar-outbound-local-port-collisions/sidecar-outbound-local-port-collisions.md

-# App outbound connecting timed out because sidecar select ephemeral port collisions with socket on 15001(outbound) listener
+# App outbound connecting timed out because App selected a ephemeral port which collisions with the existing socket on 15001(outbound) listener